 When the trail the POWs were on reached the main road, the first thing the Japanese did was separated the officers from the enlisted men.
 The Prisoners of War were then left in the sun for the rest of the day.
 That night they were ordered north.
 The march was difficult in the dark since they could not see where they were walking.
 Whenever they slipped, they knew they had stepped on the remains of a dead soldier.

 At 4:00 AM, the officers were put into trucks for an unknown destination.
 They were taken to Balanga, disembarked, and ordered to put their field bags in front of them for inspection.
 During the inspection, one officer was found to have an automatic gun in his bag.
 As punishment the POWs were not fed.
 They set in a paddy all day and were ordered to move near sunset.
 They were made to march as punishment for the gun being in the bag.
-They reached Orani on April 12th at three in the morning.
+They reached Orani on April 12 at 3:00 A.M.

 At 6:30 in the morning the POWs continued the march.
 The POWs noticed that they were bring marched at a faster pace.
 The guards appeared to the POWs to be nervous.
 The guards also appeared to be nervous about the pace.
 The POWs made their way Hormosa.
 There, the road went from gravel to concrete which seemed to make the march easier on the POWs.
 When the POWs were allowed to sit down on a break, those who attempted to lay down were jabbed with bayonets.

 The POWs continued the march.
 For the first time in months, it began to rain.
 To the POWs the rain felt great.
 At 4:30 PM on April 13th, Robert arrived at San Fernando.
-The POWs were once again put into a pin.
+The POWs were once again put into a bullpen.
 At 4:00 in the morning, the Japanese woke the POWs and marched them to the train station.
-They were packed into small wooden boxcars and rode the train to Capas arriving there at 9:00 AM.
-There, they disembarked from the cars.
-Those who had died fell to the floor as the living left the cars.
-The POWs walked the last ten miles to Camp O'Donnell.
+They were packed into small wooden boxcars known as "forty or eights," because each car could hold forty men or eight horses.
+The Japanese packed 100 POWs into each car and closed the door.
+The POWs rode the train to Capas arriving there at 9:00 AM.
+There, they disembarked from the cars, those who had died fell to the floor.
+The POWs walked the last miles to Camp O'Donnell.